vstinner/misc/cpython/pep-type-name.rst

 Truncating type names in C but not in Python goes against `PEP 399 – Pure Python/C Accelerator Module Compatibility Requirements
-<https://peps.python.org/pep-0399/>`__ principles which require code to
+<https://peps.python.org/pep-0399/>`__ principles which recommends code
-behave the same way if written in Python or in C.
+to behave the same way if written in Python or in C.

 See the issue: `Replace %.100s by %s in PyErr_Format(): the arbitrary limit of 500 bytes is outdated